Towards digital inclusion

 Administrative and Technical Coordinator

 Balram has 19 years of work experience at the National Centre for Advocacy Studies (NCAS), Pune, where he worked with administration and computer systems, and as a media associate.
-He has also worked in the IT sector on quality testing of mobile and web applications for 3 years.
+He has also worked in the IT sector on quality testing of mobile and web applications for more than 2 years.